Managing high blood pressure with chronic kidney disease stages 1-4

 • Managing other health conditions

-Managing other health concerns like diabetes and high cholesterol can help lower your risk for heart disease.
-A healthy lifestyle and taking your prescribed medications can help you manage these conditions.
+Managing conditions like diabetes and high cholesterol can help lower your heart disease risk.
+Follow a healthy lifestyle and take your medications as prescribed to help manage these conditions.

 • Avoiding or limiting alcohol